devchallenges-io/curriculum/1-fundamentals/4-git-github/2-writing-good-commits.md

 ## Conclusion

 When revisiting past commits or when colleagues rely on the **revision history** to understand the evolution of the codebase, well-crafted messages serve as a testament to the team's professionalism and attention to detail.
-By adhering to best practices covered in this guide, your project's Git log transforms from a mere technical requirement into a rich narrative of its development journey.
+By adhering to best practices covered in this lesson, your project's Git log transforms from a mere technical requirement into a rich narrative of its development journey.